Abner m English, Biblical, Biblical LatinMeans

 oíb meaning "beauty, appearance, form" and

-finn meaning "fair, white".
+finn meaning "white, blessed".
 This was the name of the mother of Saint Énna of Aran.
 It was also borne by the daughter of the 10th-century Irish high king Donnchad Donn.

-"bright" in Persian.
-In Persian legend Arash was a Persian archer who was ordered by the Turans to shoot an arrow, the landing place of which would determine the new location of the Persian-Turan border.
+"bear".
+In Iranian legend Arash was an archer who was ordered by the Turans to shoot an arrow, the landing place of which would determine the new location of the Iran-Turan border.
 Arash climbed a mountain and fired his arrow with such strength that it flew for several hours and landed on the banks of the far-away Oxus River.

 Argus m Greek Mythology (Latinized)From the Greek